pponec/ujorm/README.md

 > *"Do the simplest thing that could possibly work."*
 > — Kent Beck, creator of Extreme Programming and pioneer of Test-Driven Development.

 Ujorm3 is a lightweight Object-Relational Mapping (ORM) library designed for efficient relational database development with minimalist code and a straightforward API.
+The library maps database rows to standard Java objects using clean SQL without unnecessary abstraction.
-It supports mapping database rows to standard Java objects (both mutable JavaBeans and immutable Records), including M:1 relations.
+It supports mapping to both mutable JavaBeans and immutable Records, including M:1 relations.

-To achieve data manipulation speeds comparable to hand-written JDBC code, Ujorm3 compiles its own bytecode at runtime in memory.
-Java reflection is strictly limited to the initial loading of domain object metadata.
-At its core, the library heavily utilizes the **Typed Key Pattern**—a technique introduced in Ujorm in 2007 (a year before Joshua Bloch formally published the similar *Typesafe Heterogeneous Container* pattern in *Effective Java*).
-Keys act as typed descriptors, providing type safety without casting and allowing bulk operations without reflection.
+To achieve data manipulation speeds comparable to hand-written JDBC code, Ujorm3 compiles its own bytecode at runtime.
+At its core, the library is built around the **Typed Key Pattern** to handle domain objects efficiently.
+These keys act as typed descriptors, providing compile-time safety without casting and enabling fast bulk operations.
+Consequently, the overhead of Java reflection is strictly limited to the initial loading of object metadata.

 ### Design Philosophy & Constraints

 To maintain a high utility-to-code ratio and minimize bugs, Ujorm3 intentionally limits its scope:
 *   **No Lazy-Loading:** To prevent hidden performance costs and the N+1 query problem, relationships are not lazily fetched.
 *   **M:1 Relations Only:** Collection attributes (1:M) are not supported.
 The recommended approach is to query from the "many" side or use a secondary SQL query.